maddevsio/comedian/README.md

 run `nano docker-compose.yml` to create your docker-compose file.
 Use docker-compose-example.yml file from the repository to set up it properly.
 You can use env variables inside or just type parameters right there for better readability.

+Save changes and create new folder `docker`.
+Execute the following command to give it proper access `chmod 755 docker`.
+Now you have your volumes configured so that your DB never gets dropped if something happens with the container.

 Make sure to use updated Comedian images from [DockerHub](HTTPS://hub.docker.com/r/anatoliyfedorenko/comedian/tags/)

 Save the changes and proceed to the next step.
 If you use .env file, make sure you updated your env variables before Step 4.